akdubbas/Facebook-Messenger/README.md

 - Facebook Messenger is a social industry real time chat application which lets people to connect across the globe.

-# Features :
+# Features:
+- Registering User along with the ability to set profile picture
+- Login to Send and Receive Text messages
 - Send and Receive images per user
-- Group images per User
-- Load entire chat per user
 - Created Chat Bubbles using Constraints
 - Implemented interactive keyboard
 - Send Image messages
 - Image Zoom
 - Send and Play Videos in Messages
 - Swipe to Delete Chat Messages
+- Expertised in using Google's Firebase Cloud

-# Functionality and Implementation
+# Requirements and Implementation

-Installed required SDK's using CocoaPods
+- Installed required SDK's using CocoaPods
-Login and Register users by E-mail and profile picture Authenticate users by registered email and password, sending requests to Google's Firebase Cloud and Fetching users from Database
+- Authenticate users by registered email and password, sending requests to Google's Firebase Cloud and Fetching users from    Database

-Support for Text messages to sent between users
-Added support  to send images in messages
-Added support to send and play videos in messages
+- Upload text messages to Firebase cloud database which is a connected Object graph and not a Relational Database

-Upload Images to Firebase cloud by Image compression using JPEG format and caching images to minimize network usage and to avoid downloading of images for every tableView reload.
+- Upload Images to Firebase cloud by Image compression using JPEG format and caching images to minimize network usage and to avoid downloading of images for every tableView reload.
+- Upload Videos to Firebase by implementing AVFoundation and MobileCore Services

-Added custom layouts in a TableView Cell to list users information like name, email and profile picture
+- Added custom layouts in a TableView Cell to list users information like name, email and profile picture

+#PS:
 ** OS_ACTIVITY_MODE is set to disable unnecessary noise in Console